ironmanfpv/Fitness-Odometer-for-Monocle/README.md

 # Fitness Odometer for Monocle

 Jogging is a good cardiovascular exercise that many engage in. </br>
-What is the route that one have taken ?
-How far have you ran? </br> This repo explores how to have the metrics on demand and visually.</br>
+What is the route taken ?
+How far have you walked or jog ? </br> This repo explores how to have the metrics on demand and visually.</br>

 Initially started as an idea, this repository is a completed proof of concept for HTML & Monocle. 🔥